 Stop sign installations will be evaluated by Town engineering staff and judged in accordance with these guidelines to avoid potentially detrimental use of this highly restrictive traffic control measure.
 Evaluations will consider alternatives to stop sign installations which may include construction of sidewalks, improvement of sight distance, construction or improvement of alternative traffic routes, or other site-specific improvements in lieu of stop sign placement.

 SPEED LIMITS

 In general, speed limits will be assigned on the basis of street classification as follows:

 Local

-Collector
+Collector 25-35 mph

-Arterial (Major and Minor)
+Arterial (Major and Minor) 45 mph